Guns, Violence & the War at Home

-This is why the 1950’s are forever ensconced in the minds of many men as a “golden era.”
-The “real men” of the Greatest Generation – the thick-cut, muscular mans’ man – is no longer the ideal….or so we are told by Hollywood and Madison Ave.
-This man of old has effectively been replaced by a highly stylized/refined image of man; the one we see depicted so often in films and popular media – the well-groomed, lithesome, chiseled model, who fronts bikini briefs.
-These new men aren’t “real men” in the traditional sense; they’re feminized “gay” men.
-In other words, they are men who have been neutered and domesticated.
+This is why the 1950’s time period continues to be ensconced in the minds of many men as a “golden era.”
+It’s as if they can’t avert their eyes from looking longingly at the “real men” of the Greatest Generation – the gruff, thick-cut, mans’ man – the man who is no longer “fashionable” (so we are told by Hollywood and Madison Ave) as the revered male archetype.
+Sadly for them, this man of old was replaced by a highly stylized/refined image of man.
+He is the new man that we see depicted so often in films and popular media – the well-groomed, lithesome, chiseled model, who strips for money and fronts bikini briefs.
+These are not men in the traditional sense; they’re feminized “gay” men.

 Men have been domesticated.
 In other words, they’re not “real men” anymore.
 Having effectively called into question what it means to be a man, these developments have left many men feeling hopelessly adrift; they’re unsure of their place in a world that seems to have left them behind.
 What does it mean to be masculine?
 What can a man do?
 What would it take to make men “great again.”

-In light of these changes, the ads suggest men might vicariously affiliate their personal identity with the identity of military men – the last remaining vestige of proper manhood.
-The best part is that they can do this without any of the inconvenient blood sacrifice.
+Gun advertisers absorbed these cultural lessons and are now targeting their ads to make money from men who are not happy with the cultural change.
+The latest ads suggest men might assuage their dissatisfaction by vicariously affiliating their personal social identity with the identity of military men – one of the last remaining vestiges of proper manhood.
+The best part is that they can do this without any of the inconvenient blood sacrifices.
 A simple gun purchase and salutary “thank you for your service” makes everyone feel good.
 Violence fixes everything.

 Girls & Guns: Pretty Guns for Pretty Ladies